The previous part of this series covered how-to setup JSCover, add test instrumentation, and run some manual tests.

 - Only include instrumentation for non-production builds

-The last two are important for our scenario, because we don’t want to release instrumented files by mistake.
-In addition, not minifying the assets for a test releases will make debugging a lot simpler.
+The last two are essential for our scenario, because we don’t want to release instrumented files by mistake.
+Also, not minifying the assets for a test releases will make debugging a lot simpler.

 Gulp and ASP.NET MVC

 If you would like to work with Gulp in conjunction with an APS.Net project, it’s recommended to enable and configure this within Visual Studio as well as for your build scripts / CI environment.

 I’ve already written a short post on how to install gulp for Visual Studio which can be found here Gulp and ASP.NET MVC.

 At some point, you will have the need to build, package and deploy your website.
 This also includes executing all your gulp tasks outside of Visual Studio.
 Now every project and CI environment will be different, and it’s therefore hard to find the best way of doing this, but I will list some standard options below.